Zara Just Dropped A Nautical-Themed Collection That’s Perfect For Summer

 The Spanish fashion brand commissioned renowned fashion photographer Craig McDean — who, in the past, has worked on campaigns for Alexander McQueen, Chloé, and Alexander Wang — to shoot the marine-themed lookbook.
-In front of a tangled wall of fishing nets and ropes, are models donning sand-colored combat boots paired with Bermuda short-style rompers; ivory- and navy-colored Teva-like sandals with open weave jumpers and pleated skirts; and slouchy wide-leg trousers over leather slides and styled with a cream-colored knit.
+In front of a tangled wall of fishing nets and ropes, are models donning sand-coloured combat boots paired with Bermuda short-style rompers; ivory- and navy-coloured Teva-like sandals with open weave jumpers and pleated skirts; and slouchy wide-leg trousers over leather slides and styled with a cream-coloured knit.

 Shop all 32 pieces from Zara’s fourth SRPLS collection by clicking through the slideshow ahead.